nickolamaz/blog/_posts/2022-06-14-kubernetes-node-affinity.md

 ## Conclusion

 Affinity is one of the key features available in Kubernetes to customize and better control the pod scheduling process.
 Kubernetes pod and node affinity and anti-affinity rules enable cluster administrators to control where pods are allowed to be scheduled.
 Specifying multiple rules helps facilitate a wide range of scheduling configurations.
 Additionally, affinity can be combined with other features such as taints and tolerations to gain even greater control over the scheduling process.
-As a result, Kubernetes node affinity and anti-affinity, and pod affinity and anti-affinity are important tools in a Kubernetes administrator’s toolbox.
+As a result, Kubernetes node affinity and anti-affinity and pod affinity and anti-affinity are important tools in a Kubernetes administrator’s toolbox.